Developing Financial Independence Skills in SIL

 Structured Programs That Produce Results

 Structured financial literacy programs work best when a support worker reinforces the learning in your actual home environment.
-A support worker might spend 1.5 hours helping you set up a simple budget system, then check in weekly for the first month to make sure the system actually works in your life.
-This isn’t about creating perfect budgets-it’s about building habits that stick.
-The Financial Basics Foundation offers Introduction to Money programs specifically designed for NDIS participants, with topics covering banking basics, spotting scams, and managing MyGov services.
+The Financial Basics Foundation offers Introduction to Money programs specifically designed for NDIS participants, with topics covering banking basics, spotting scams, and managing services like MyGov.
 These structured programs work best when a support worker reinforces the learning in your actual home environment.

 Choosing Tools That Fit Your Life

 The tools and apps available matter far less than whether you actually use them consistently.
 YNAB works brilliantly for people who engage with technology daily, but a paper-based tracking system works equally well if that’s what you’ll actually maintain.
-The real skill support workers develop involves helping you identify which tools fit your life, then removing friction so you use them without thinking.
-Setting up automatic bill payments through your bank takes maybe 20 minutes with support, but it eliminates months of stress about remembering due dates.
-Batch-cooking staple components like rice, grains, and roasted vegetables on one day each week reduces daily food costs and planning stress-a support worker can help you plan the first session, then gradually step back as you take over.
+Batch-cooking staple components like rice, grains, and roasted vegetables on one day each week reduces daily food costs and planning stress—a support worker can help you plan the first session, then gradually step back as you take over.

 Final Thoughts